jutanke/pak/README.md

 ![market1501](https://user-images.githubusercontent.com/831215/32785225-4afc5884-c951-11e7-95b1-542c11e7736e.png)

 ### CUHK03
+Dataset[4] with cropped images of persons from different angles and cameras.
+The dataset uses human annotated as well as automatically annotated pictures.
 The authors require users to explicitly download the data from their [website](https://docs.google.com/forms/d/e/1FAIpQLSfueNRWgRp3Hui2HdnqHGbpdLUgSn-W8QxpZF0flcjNnvLZ1w/viewform?formkey=dHRkMkFVSUFvbTJIRkRDLWRwZWpONnc6MA#gid=0) so it is not possible to automatically download it.
 [Sample code](https://github.com/justayak/pak/blob/master/samples/CUHK03.ipynb)